Linda Cox

 Linda Cedrone Cox (April 18, 1946 – March 10, 2008) was an American politician.
 She served as a Democratic member for the 86th district of the Florida House of Representatives.

 Life and career

 Cox was born in Washington, D.C.
 She attended the University of South Carolina.

-In 1976, Cox was elected to represent the 86th district of the Florida House of Representatives, succeeding Karen B. Coolman.
+In 1976, Cox was elected to represent the 86th district of the Florida House of Representatives, succeeding Karen Coolman.
 She served until 1982, when she was succeeded by Steve Press.